upasadena/interactive-cyoa-tutorial/docs/mechanics/buttons-and-variables.md

     ![](../images/156_random_choice_live.gif)

-Do note, however, that like in the example, randomly selected Choices can select already selected Choices, effectively unselecting them, if the [Only Unselected Choices?] switch isn't turn on.
+Do note, however, that like in the example, randomly selected Choices can select already selected Choices, effectively unselecting them if the [Only Unselected Choices?] switch isn't turn on.

 [Only Unselected Choices?]: #only-unselected-choices